 The Company has established an audit committee ("Audit Committee") on 20 May 2010 with written terms of reference in compliance with the GEM Listing Rules.
+The Terms of Reference of the Audit Committee were revised and adopted by the Board on 31 December 2018.
+For details, please refer to the Terms of Reference of the Audit Committee published on the Company's website and the Stock Exchange website on 31 December 2018.
 The Audit Committee consists of the three independent non-executive Directors, namely, Ms. Lee Man Yee, Maggie, Mr. Chen Xue Dao and Mr. Liu Kejun.
 Ms. Lee Man Yee, Maggie is the chairman of the Audit Committee.

-During the year under review, the audit committee held four meetings.
+During the year under review, the audit committee held 4 meetings.
 The attendance record of the meetings is as follows:

+Number of

-Name of Directors Number of Meetings Attended
+Name of Directors Meetings Attended

 Ms. Lee Man Yee, Maggie (李敏怡) 4/4

 (Independent Non-Executive Director)

 Mr. Chen Xue Dao (陳學道) 4/4

 (Independent Non-Executive Director)

 Mr. Liu Kejun (劉克鈞) 4/4

 (Independent Non-Executive Director)